yoctoproject/poky/documentation/contributor-guide/submit-change.rst

       you can see who is responsible for the bulk of the changes against the file.

-   -  *Examine the List of Mailing Lists:* For a list of the Yocto Project and related mailing lists, see the ":ref:`Mailing lists <resources-mailinglist>`" section in the Yocto Project Reference Manual.
+   -  *Find the Mailing List to Use:* See the ":ref:`contributor-guide/submit-change:finding a suitable mailing list`" section above.

 #. *Make a Pull Request:* Notify the maintainer or the mailing list that
    you have pushed a change by making a pull request.